 Hence, follow all the rules of fasting on this Nag Panchami and be the one to earn blessings of snake gods.

 The rituals of the day of Nag Panchami are followed with great devotion and belief.
 However, there are different rituals in different parts of the country.
 Like, in Punjab, a big statue of snake is created and it is being taken in different villages of Punjab.
 There, people worship it and give a bath of milk to the idol, also offer scented flowers to the idol.
 People dance and sing along with the parade of idol.
 At the end, the idol is being buried and the ritual comes to an end.

 As per the rituals of Maharashtra, the snake charmers carry the snakes in snake pots.
 Women offer flowers, Haldi (turmeric powder), Sindoor (vermilion) and milk to those snakes.
 The snake charmers also carry the cobras along with them, to the temple.
 There, people worship them with full devotion.

 The rituals of Nag Panchami have always been the same, as always.
-Hence, on Nag Panchami in 2016 people would again follow the same rituals and become the part of this grand celebration on Naag Panchami in 2016.
+Hence, on Nag Panchami, people would again follow the same rituals and become the part of this grand celebration on Naag Panchami.

-Hopefully, this information on Naga Panchami will help you to celebrate the Nag Panchami in 2016 festival with more dedication and devotion.
-Follow all the rituals and ways to please the snake gods on this Naag Panchami in 2016.
+Hopefully, this information on Naga Panchami will help you to celebrate the Nag Panchami festival with more dedication and devotion.
+Follow all the rituals and ways to please the snake gods on this Naag Panchami.